-This 3-day course is an intensive, skills-building experience, where participants learn to facilitate creative problem solving in groups.
-Participants take turns in three roles, working as part of a learning ‘lab’:
+Our three day Facilitating Creative Problem Solving course took place this week at Dillington House in Somerset.
+It was an intensive, skills-building experience, where participants learnt to facilitate creative problem solving in groups and it was highly experiential.
+Participants took turns in three roles, working as part of a learning ‘lab’, which were:

 - Being a problem-owning ‘client’, and bringing to the group a challenge that needs the ideas of others.